axonweb3/axon-docs/docs/api/latest_version.md

 * Number | BN | BigNumber: A block number starting from 0.This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.

-* "earliest" - String: The genesis block
+* "earliest" - String: The genesis block.

-* "latest" - String: The latest block (current head of the blockchain)
+* "latest" - String: The latest block (current head of the blockchain).

-* "pending" - String: The currently mined block (including pending transactions)
+* "pending" - String: The currently mined block (including pending transactions).

 ### `H160`

-Fixed-size uninterpreted hash type with hex encoded 20 bytes (160 bits) size.
+Fixed-size uninterpreted hash type with hex encoded 20 bytes size.

 #### Example